sshtools/maverick-synergy/README.md

 	ssh -oPort=2222 admin@localhost

+## Further Information
 For more documentation on either the client or server API please visit our [Manpage](https://www.jadaptive.com/app/manpage/en/category/1559751/Maverick-Synergy).

 If you cannot find the documentation for something you want to do with the API, it's hightly likely that it can already be done but we have just not got around to documenting it yet.
 If you cannot find what you are looking for please [Contact Us](mailto:support@jadaptive.com) with the details and we'll try our best to point you in the right direction.

+*SSH is a registered trademark and Secure Shell is a trademark of SSH Communications Security Corp (www.ssh.com)*